Yurt ve Dünya: History and profile

-Yurt ve Dünya was started as a monthly in Ankara in 1941.
+Yurt ve Dünya was started by Adnan Cemgil and Niyazi Berkes as a monthly in Ankara in 1941, and its first issue appeared in January that year.
 Its directors included Adnan Cemgil, Pertev Naili Boratav and Behice Boran.
+The latter was also its founding editor-in-chief.

-The magazine focused on sociological analyses of the rural society following the views of Turkish sociologist Ziya Gökalp and French sociologist Pierre Guillaume Frédéric le Play.
+Yurt ve Dünya focused on sociological analyses of the rural society following the views of Turkish sociologist Ziya Gökalp and French sociologist Pierre Guillaume Frédéric le Play.
 One of the contributors to articles about rural sociology was Mediha Esenel.
+Yurt ve Dünya also featured poems, short stories and critical articles on film industry in Turkey.

+Yurt ve Dünya was banned by the Turkish authorities in March 1944 due to its alleged leftist leaning without any legal process.
 Total number of the contributors of Yurt ve Dünya in the first period was nearly sixty-seven.
-It also featured poems and short stories.
-The magazine was banned by the Turkish authorities in 1944 without any legal process due to its alleged leftist leaning.
-It produced a total of forty-two issues during its lifetime.
+Most of them were academics at Ankara University.
+It produced a total of forty-two issues during its run.
+Behice Boran argued in an interview with the Turkish journalist Uğur Mumcu in 1986 that her articles led to the government pressure on and the closure of both Adımlar and Yurt ve Dünya in 1944.

 In 1977 Yurt ve Dünya was restarted in Istanbul under the ownership of Behice Boran and was affiliated with Workers' Party of Turkey.
 It folded in March 1980 after producing 20 issues.

 Some issues of the magazine are archived by TUSTAV.